inscreen/vscode-mjml/README.md

 ## Differences

--   `mjml.updateOnSeparateFileChange`: optionally restrict preview to original file used to open it.
+-   `mjml.switchOnSeparateFileChange`: optionally restrict preview to original file used to open it, reflects external updates.

 ---